threader/PC-Tuning/docs/post-install.md

         - You will BSOD if you enable MSIs for the **stock** Windows 7 SATA driver which you should have updated as mentioned in the [Installing Drivers](#installing-drivers) section

     - Be careful as to what you choose to prioritize.
-As an example, you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority
+As an example, you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
+For this reason, you can set all devices to undefined/normal priority

 - Restart your PC, you can verify if a device is utilizing MSIs by checking if it has a negative IRQ in MSIUtil